jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Batch Processing with Spark.md

 ![[Screenshot 2024-02-28 at 7.50.51 PM.png]]
 Which is doing a broadcast exchange:
 ![[Screenshot 2024-02-28 at 7.51.05 PM.png]]
+When we have one dataframe that is small compared to the other that will be joined, the executors will be sent a part in the partition of the big dataframe and a copy of the entire small dataframe (that's the broadcasting).
+Then the join happens within the executor and no shuffling is needed, which is much faster.

 # RDDs
 * From DF to RDD